Originally published: 24 March 2026

 Best practices include:

-- Providing appropriate equipment for each role
+- Providing the correct equipment for each role and task

-- Maintaining consistent standards
+- Maintaining consistent standards across sites

-- Keeping spare equipment available
+- Keeping spare equipment available where needed

 - Replacing worn or damaged items promptly